dagl200/unleash/website/docs/reference/integrations/teams.md

 You can choose to trigger updates for the following events:

 - feature-created
-- feature-updated (deprecated after Unleash v4.3)
+- feature-updated (deprecated since Unleash v4.3)
 - feature-metadata-updated
 - feature-project-change
 - feature-archived